 The rule in one paragraph

-The rule covers any flight departing an EU or UK airport regardless of carrier, and any flight arriving in the EU or UK on an EU or UK carrier.
-Your nationality and where you bought the ticket are irrelevant.
+The rule covers any flight leaving an EU or UK airport, whatever the carrier, and any flight arriving in the EU or UK on an EU or UK carrier.
+Your nationality and where you bought the ticket do not matter.
 What matters is the route and the operating airline.
+Our guide to who is covered by EU261 works through the edge cases.

-The single most useful fact: Compensation is based on arrival delay, not departure delay.
-A flight that pushes back two hours late but makes up time in the air and arrives only two hours late owes you nothing.
-A flight that departs on time but arrives three hours late owes you the full amount.
+The single most useful fact: compensation is based on arrival delay, not departure delay.
+A flight that pushes back two hours late but makes up time and lands two hours late owes you nothing.
+A flight that leaves on time but lands three hours late owes you the full amount.

 How airlines actually behave when you claim